Tranzakt/Visual-Laravel/README.md

 3. Providing generic helper functions for plugins to use,
 and coordinating functionality between various types of plugins and between plugins themselves.

-At this stage of design we enviasge the following types of plugins:
+At this stage of design we envisage the following types of plugins:
 1. Development UI - providing major development UI building blocks for e.g. Application options, Database tables, Visualisations (initially Lists & Forms, but could be charts or maps or whatever), data visual Elements (for lists, read-only forms, update forms), and Laravel-specific functionality (ideally full coverage of the entire Laravel capabilities).
 2. Detailed plugins for each individual type of database column, visual element, etc.
-3. Compile plugins for each of the detailed UI and detailed plugins and for each of the supported runtime technology stacks.
+3. Compile plugins for each supported run-time environment for each of the above plugins.